flashbots/mev-boost/SECURITY.md

 ## Scope

-Bugs that affect the security of the Ethereum protocol in the `mev-boost` and `mev-boost-relay` repository are in scope.
+Bugs that affect the security of the Ethereum protocol in the `mev-boost` and `mev-boost-relay` repositories are in scope.
 Bugs in third-party dependencies are not in scope unless they result in a bug in `mev-boost` with demonstrable security impact.

 ## Supported Versions